randelldb/PressoTestWare/README.md

 **Design problem**

-Create a application that can be used to calibrate various types of pressure switches.
+Create a application that is used to calibrate various types of pressure switches.
 User is able to create different **"Calibration Models"**.

 The calibration model contains the following data: